vijaykrishnavanshi/til/README.md

 ## About

 I got this idea from [jbranchaud/til](https://github.com/jbranchaud/til).
-I have enhanced the idea by including the good resources also for techs that I know.
-In the order of how I found them useful.
+I have enhanced the idea by including the good resources also for techs that I know, in the order of how I found them useful.

 ## License